Cinnamon Golden Milk Latte

 Iced Cinnamon Golden Milk Latte

-- Add milk of choice and add turmeric, ginger powder, cinnamon, coconut powder, vanilla, and black pepper to a small mixing bowl or to a cocktail mixer.
+- Combine milk and spices: Add milk of choice and add turmeric, ginger powder, cinnamon, cardamom, nutmeg, coconut powder, vanilla extract, and black pepper to a small mixing bowl or to a cocktail mixer.
+Shake or mix well to combine.

 - Shake well to combine, then pour into glass topped with ice.
 Enjoy!